Streaming enumeration on nested documents: Enumerable compact sets: a data structure for output-linear delay

-Note that $|\L_{\D}(v)|$ can be of exponential size with respect to $|\D|$.
-For this reason we say that $\D$ is a \emph{compact} representation of the set $\L_{\D}(v)$ for any $v \in V$.
-Despite that the represented set is huge, the goal is to enumerate all its elements efficiently.
-In other words, we consider the following problem: and we want to solve $\enumds$ with output-linear delay.
-To reach this goal we need to impose two additional restrictions to $\D$.
+The size $|\L_{\D}(v)|$ can be exponential with respect to $|\D|$.
+For this reason, we say that $\D$ is a \emph{compact} representation of $\L_{\D}(v)$ for any $v \in V$.
+Although $\L_{\D}(v)$ is very large, the goal is to enumerate all of its elements efficiently.
+Specifically, we consider the following problem: Plus, we want to solve $\enumds$ with output-linear delay.
+To reach this goal we need to impose two additional restrictions on $\D$.
 The first restriction is to guarantee that $\D$ is not ambiguous, namely, for each $w \in \L_\D(v)$ there is at most one way to retrieve $w$ from~$\D$.
 Formally, we say that $\D$ is \emph{unambiguous} if $\D$ satisfies the following two properties: (1) for every union node $v$ it holds that $\L_{\D}(\ell(v))$ and $\L_{\D}(r(v))$ are disjoint, and (2) for every product node $v$ and for every $w \in \L_{\D}(v)$, there exists a unique way to decompose $w = w_1 \cdot w_2$ such that $w_1 \in \L_{\D}(\ell(v))$ and $w_2 \in \L_{\D}(r(v))$.
-Then, if $\D$ is unambiguous, we can guarantee that by enumerating elements of $\L_{\D}(v)$ there will be no duplicates, given that there is no way of producing the same element in two different ways.
+Thus, if $\D$ is unambiguous, there will be no duplicates if we enumerate $\L_{\D}(v)$ directly, given that there is no way of producing the same element in two different ways.

-The second restriction to solve $\enumds$ with output-linear delay is to guarantee that, for each node $v$, there exists an output or, more specifically, a symbol of an output close to~$v$.
+The second restriction is to guarantee that, for each node $v$, there exists an output or, more specifically, a symbol of an output {\em close} to~$v$, in the sense that it can be reached in a bounded number of steps.
 This is not always the case for an \dsabbr{}.
 For example, consider a balanced tree of union nodes where all the outputs are at the leaves.
-Then one has to traverse a logarithmic number of nodes from the root to reach the first output.
+One has to traverse a logarithmic number of nodes from the root to reach the first output.
+Note that product nodes do not pose this problem since the number of nodes that have to be traversed to produce a certain output is proportional to its length.
 For this reason, we define the notion of \emph{$k$-bounded}~\dsabbr{}.
 Given an \dsabbr{} $\D$, define the (left) output-depth of a node $v\in V$, denoted by $\odepth_{\D}(v)$, recursively as follows: $\odepth_{\D}(v) = 0$ whenever $\lambda(v)\in\Sigma$ or $\lambda(v) = \odot$, and $\odepth_{\D}(v) = \odepth_{\D}(\ell(v))+1$ whenever $\lambda(v) = \cup$.
 Then, for a fixed $k\in\nat$ we say that $\D$ is $k$-bounded if $\odepth_{\D}(v)\leq k$ for all $v\in V$.